Pterodactylus/Alglib.js/README.md

 ## Reference
 The Alglib class starts an instance of the Alglib optimizer.

-1. The `Alglib()` constructor method takes no inputs and creates a new Solver instance.
+1. The `Alglib()` constructor method takes no inputs and creates a new Alglib instance.
 2. The `add_function(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of functions.
 Each of the function should return a residule.
 The residuals returned should equal zero at the solution point i.e. F(x) = 0.
 3. The `add_equality_constraint(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of functions.
 This callback function is run every time before a function evaluation.
 You can use it to print intermediate results.
 4. The `add_inequality_constraint(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of functions.
 This callback function is run every time before a function evaluation.
 You can use it to print intermediate results.